ericssendelima/ascii-sign/README.md

   dotnet add package AsciiSign
   ```

-2. Call the `DrawString()` method with the string you want to render.
+2. Call the `DrawString(string, bool)` method with the string you want to render.

 ```csharp
 // Import the namespace